 The power spectra of SDSS, ZTF, and Gaia were measured independently.
-We do not measure the PSD on PS1 data due to more erratic cadence and a similar baseline as the other surveys, but we discuss the use of interpolation techniques, eventually allowing us to use the data together and probe frequencies lower than $10^{-3}\ day^{-1}$ (rest frame).} {We find significant evidence that the long-term UV/optical variability of quasars is stationary, as the ensemble PSD estimates from SDSS, Gaia and ZTF are consistent within the errors despite coming from different surveys and different years.
+We did not measure the PSD on PS1 data due to a more erratic cadence, as well as the similarity in terms of baseline compared to the other surveys.
+However, we discuss the use of interpolation techniques that eventually enable us to use the data together and probe frequencies lower than $10^{-3}\ day^{-1}$ in the rest frame.} {We find significant evidence that the long-term ultraviolet/optical variability of quasars is stationary, as the ensemble PSD estimates from SDSS, Gaia, and ZTF are consistent within the errors despite their originating from different surveys and different years.
 The PSD shape is consistent with a bending power law with spectral indices of --2.7 and --1 at high and low frequencies.
 A fit with the model PSD associated with a damped random walk model (spectral indices --2 and 0) is significantly worse.
-The power spectrum amplitude below the break does not depend on black hole mass, but there is some evidence for anticorrelation with the accretion rate.
-The bending frequency, instead, scales with the black hole mass as $\nu_b \propto M_{BH}^{-0.6\pm0.1}$ and does not depend on the accretion rate.} {}
+The power spectrum amplitude below the break does not depend on black hole mass, but there is some evidence to support an anti-correlation with the accretion rate.
+The bending frequency, instead, scales with the black hole mass as $\nu_b \propto M_{BH}^{-0.6\pm0.1}$ and it does not depend on the accretion rate.} {}